Cerebus Checklist: Other Dave Sim & Gerhard Stuff

 • Creepy #91: A reprint of the above story, August 1977.

-• Dr. Wirtham's Comics and Stories #1: 6 page comic entitled "Gifts of Silver Splendor by Gene Day (art and story) and Dave Sim (lettering)
+• Dr. Wirtham's Comics and Stories #?: 6 page comic entitled "Gifts of Silver Splendor by Gene Day (art and story) and Dave Sim (lettering), I originally had it listed as issue #1, but it isn't in that issue (which is dated 1975 on the inside front cover).

 • Ed & Red's Comic Strip #1: Published by Hot Tub Press, 2006.
 Sold at the Toronto Comic Con.
 Contains a three page short story written and drawn by Dave.